-Authorization: We propose to charge a "bond authorization fee" of not to exceed \$5,000 for the preparation of all requisite resolutions and legal notices pertaining to the submission of one or more propositions at an Annual or Special District Meeting and the subsequent authorization of financing.
+Authorization: We propose to charge a "bond authorization fee" of not to exceed \$7,500 for the preparation of all requisite resolutions and legal notices pertaining to the submission of one or more propositions at an Annual or Special District Meeting and the subsequent authorization of financing.
 Said fee would include customary and usual advice and consultation concerning all pre-referendum scheduling and related matters and preparation of all legal proceedings prerequisite to actual borrowing, all as more particularly described above.
 In the unfortunate event any proposition(s) for capital projects is unsuccessful at referendum, we would charge a fair and reasonable portion of the "bond authorization fee" for services provided through the date of the defeated proposition(s).

-Serial Bonds: In connection with the sale of serial bonds, including the preparation of documentation, including the public sale authorization and the legal notice of sale, and for review of the official statement prepared in connection with the public offering of School District securities, we will charge a "bond sale fee" of \$5,500, plus a "per bond fee" based on the amount of bonds sold at any one time, calculated at the rate of \$1.25 per \$1,000 principal amount of bonds sold up to \$15 million, \$1.00 per \$1,000 principal amount of bonds sold in excess of \$15,000,000 and up to \$30,000,000, and 75¢ per \$1,000 principal amount of bonds sold in excess of \$30,000,000.
+Serial Bonds: In connection with the sale of serial bonds, including the preparation of documentation, including the public sale authorization and the legal notice of sale, and for review of the official statement prepared in connection with the public offering of School District securities, we will charge a "bond sale fee" of \$5,750, plus a "per bond fee" based on the amount of bonds sold at any one time, calculated at the rate of \$1.25 per \$1,000 principal amount of bonds sold up to \$15 million, \$1.00 per \$1,000 principal amount of bonds sold in excess of \$15,000,000 and up to \$30,000,000, and 75¢ per \$1,000 principal amount of bonds sold in excess of \$30,000,000.
 Said fee will include bond referendum scheduling information, advice and consultation, and all other usual and customary services expected to be rendered in connection with the sale of serial bonds of the School District.

-Bond Anticipation Notes: In the event bond anticipation notes are issued to provide temporary financing, and whether or not serial bonds are ultimately issued, a fee of \$750 will apply to bond anticipation notes in amounts of \$1,000,000 or less, sold though an informal negotiation process and not requiring an official statement.
-In the alternative, for any bond anticipation notes which are sold pursuant to customary formal public sale procedures, which may require the preparation and circularization of an Official Statement and a Notice of Sale, and corresponding additional documentation and service provided by Bond Counsel, we will charge a fee of \$3,500 plus an amount based upon the dollar amount of bond anticipation notes sold at any one time, calculated at the rate of 75¢ per \$1,000 principal amount of notes sold up to \$15,000,000, 50¢ per \$1,000 principal amount of notes sold in excess of \$15,000,000 and up to \$30,000,000, and 25¢ per \$1,000 principal amount of notes in excess of \$30,000,000.
+Bond Anticipation Notes: In the event bond anticipation notes are issued to provide temporary financing, and whether or not serial bonds are ultimately issued, a fee of \$750 will apply to bond anticipation notes in amounts of \$1,000,000 or less, sold through an informal negotiation process and not requiring an official statement.
+In the alternative, for any bond anticipation notes which are sold pursuant to customary formal public sale procedures, which may require the preparation and circularization of an Official Statement and a Notice of Sale, and corresponding additional documentation and service provided by Bond Counsel, we will charge a "note sale fee" of \$3,500 plus a "per note fee" based upon the dollar amount of bond anticipation notes sold at any one time, calculated at the rate of 75¢ per \$1,000 principal amount of notes sold up to \$15,000,000, 50¢ per \$1,000 principal amount of notes sold in excess of \$15,000,000 and up to \$30,000,000, and 25¢ per \$1,000 principal amount of notes in excess of \$30,000,000.
+Said fees will include all usual and customary services expected to be rendered in connection with the sale of bond anticipation notes of the School District.

-Related Disbursements: The foregoing fees do not include our out-of-pocket disbursements, such as duplicating, FedEx and other delivery service charges, preparation and filing of IRS 8038 Reporting Forms (\$125 for notes and \$250 for bonds), word-processing, and preparation of book-entry securities, the aggregate amount of which is usually nominal, but not subject to precise statement in advance.
+Related Disbursements: The foregoing fees do not include our out-of-pocket disbursements, such as duplicating, FedEx and other delivery service charges, postage, preparation and filing of IRS 8038 Reporting Forms (\$125 for notes and \$250 for bonds), word-processing, and preparation of book-entry securities, the aggregate amount of which is usually nominal, but not subject to precise statement in advance.